UK Independence Party: Euroscepticism, immigration, and foreign policy

 UKIP gained traction from the fact that post-2008, immigration had come to the forefront of many Britons' minds as a result of increased EU migration and its concomitant social changes.
 By the 2015 general election, the political scientists James Dennison and Matthew Goodwin argued, UKIP had secured "ownership" of the immigration issue among British voters, having secured it from the Conservatives.
 However, the party's campaign against immigration has been accused of using racism and xenophobia to win votes.
 Political scientist David Art suggested that in its campaign to restrict immigration, UKIP had "flirted with xenophobia", while Daniel T. Dye stated that part of the party's appeal was its "sometimes-xenophobic populism", and the journalist Daniel Trilling stated that UKIP tapped into the "anti-immigrant and anti-Muslim populism" that was popular in the late 2000s.
 The political scientist Simon Usherwood stated that UKIP's hardening of immigration policy "risked reinforcing the party's profile as a quasi-far-right grouping", elsewhere stating that the party was only held together by its opposition to the EU and immigration, suggesting that it had "no ideological coherence" beyond that.

 In its 2015 campaign, UKIP called for the foreign aid budget to be cut.
 It has also advocated a 40% increase in the UK's national defence budget.
 It opposes British military involvement in conflicts that are not perceived to be in the national interest, specifically rejecting the concept of regime change wars through humanitarian interventionism.
 For instance, in 2014 it opposed the Cameron government's plans to intervene militarily against the government of Bashar al-Assad in the Syrian civil war.
 In 2018, UKIP pledged to work with anti-EU populist group The Movement.
 The party was known for its pro-Russia stance on foreign policy.

-Under Tenconi's leadership, the party has held repeated street demonstrations calling for "mass deportations" and its 2025 manifesto manifesto proposes some level of remigration, targeting immigrants who have resided in the UK for up to 25 years.
+Under Tenconi's leadership, the party has held repeated street demonstrations calling for "mass deportations" and its 2025 manifesto proposes some level of remigration, targeting immigrants who have resided in the UK for up to 25 years.